SoftUni-Internal/interactive-content/EN/00-Defining-Classes/06-Static-Members.md

     }
 ```

-From this example, we cna see that all methods we are using in the `main` one are accessible, even though we never actually initialized a Car class.
+From this example, we can see that all methods we are using in the `main` one are accessible, even though we never actually initialized a **Car** class.

-This works because all the fields and methods in the Car class are static.
+This works because all the fields and methods in the **Car** class are static.

 ## Static Fields